-The overall goal of the UK-ADC Biomarker core is to perform state-of-the-art neuroimaging and fluid assessments to develop novel biomarkers for diagnosis and precision medicine.
+The overall goal of the UK-Alzheimer's Disease Center (ADC) Biomarker Core is to perform state-of-the-art neuroimaging and fluid assessments to develop novel biomarkers for diagnosis and precision medicine.
 A biomarker describes a measure that is indicative of a specific pathological process.
 The biomarker core was added to the ADC in 2018 and the primary goals of the core are to:

-- Analyze existing MRI, PET, blood and cerebrospinal fluid samples for measures of Alzheimer’s disease, cerebrovascular disease, neurodegeneration, and inflammation.
+- Analyze existing MRI, PET, and blood and cerebrospinal fluid samples for measures of Alzheimer’s disease, cerebrovascular disease, neurodegeneration, and inflammation;

-- Provide biomarker data to researchers whose laboratories are studying these, and other, biomarkers.
+- Provide biomarker data to researchers whose laboratories are studying these and other biomarkers; and,

 - Provide biomarker data to the National Alzheimer’s Coordinating Center for integration with other ADC datasets and nationwide sharing of data to advance the study of Alzheimer’s and dementia.